ColtonThompson/coltonthompson.github.io/artifacts.md

 Yes, I believe this enhancement achieves its goal to increase the complexity of the authentication by adding role specific menu options and handling those options is protected if you aren’t the role to access respective options.
 The options given in the role-based menu are simply placeholder to show they work but have no actual logic added to them.
 If I were to update further, it would be to add some options that would make sense based on the role of each user.

 ### Challenges and Reflection
+The main challenge of performing these enhancements was to think of all the things I have learned since this project was written and trying to write those new skills and concepts into my enhancements.
+A lot of those concepts and skills were cemented when I created my code review earlier in this course as well as a coding standard assignment that took place in secure coding parallel to this class for this final term.

 ## Leaderboard Webpage
 [Link to Project](url)